 The hiring cycle starts annually in FEBRUARY and ends in August at the start of the school year.
 Some pathways have application deadlines that can vary from year to year depending on employer requirements.
 Check the Youth Apprenticeships page for updates.

 Talk to your high school counselor and ask for a Youth Apprenticeship Application or go online.
-Return the fully completed packet to your school counselor or email it to Ellen Kaufman at
+Return the fully completed packet to your school counselor.

 Once my application is complete, am I in the program?